 Virgil had run up to the Caseys in Viburnum to get some more goodies and when he returned, he started checking out the ditches and gullies on the north side while most of the rest of us were on the south side.

-The next morning, Missy and I headed south by 7 am, arriving in Eminence a little after 9 and on pulling into the entrance to the quarry, discovered we were the first ones there.
+The next morning, Missy and I headed south by 7 am, arriving a little early and on pulling into the entrance to the quarry, discovered we were the first ones there.
 I had enough time to get out and make some needed adjustments to one side of my tonneau cover to make it more secure when closed…I honestly think the wind has slapped it around enough this year to make it hard to open and shut.
-Soon after changing to my boots, we saw the convoy of vehicles head down the hill toward us, with WC leading the way….
+Soon after changing to my boots, we saw the convoy of vehicles headed down the hill toward us, with WC leading the way….

 …and as soon as everyone was in the lot off the highway, we drove on down to the newer cove area and parked.
 Missy jumped out and everyone wanted to say hi to her…she was a bit easier to pet this year, easier to catch up to I should say…she is getting older and doesn`t run around as much these days, comes back to where I am hunting at and lays down to watch and rest, so it`s easier to catch up to her and pet her these days.
 She has been a very good and constant travel companion in my life these past fourteen years and a great buddy girl to have around….she absolutely loves to go rock collecting with me.